asii-mov/x-block/README.md

 - **Background logs**: `chrome://extensions` → "Inspect views" → "background.js"
 - **Content logs**: Open DevTools on X.com page

+This app was barely tested, open an issue if you face an issue.

 ## Privacy

 - **Local Processing**: All data is processed locally in your browser